 How To Roast Red Peppers In The Oven

-This section shows how to make homemade roasted red peppers using the oven method, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make homemade roasted red peppers using the oven method, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Cut.
 Slice peppers in half and discard stems, seeds, and white ribs.
 Arrange on a baking sheet or pan lined with parchment pepper, skin side up (cut side down).